provenance-io/how-to-provenance/name-service-dapp-example/README.md

-The [contract](./contract/) directory contains the smart contract that this frontend utilizes, however the example will connect to the Provenance Blockchain testnet and utilize a smart contract instance already initialized there, as transaction signing will be facilitated by the Provenance Wallet, and setting that up to communicate with a local node is outside the scope of this example.
+The [contract](./contract/) directory contains the smart contract that this frontend utilizes, however the example will connect to the Provenance Blockchain testnet and utilize a smart contract instance already initialized there, as transaction signing will be facilitated by the Provenance Wallet (to be publicly available soon), and setting that up to communicate with a local node is outside the scope of this example.

 ## Features